 Don’t Call Me a Leper

-For some years now it has been accepted that in order to end stigma and discrimination against people affected by leprosy, the word “leper” must no longer be used.
+In order to end stigma and discrimination against people affected by leprosy, the word “leper” must no longer be used.
 It is a word that is derogatory, outdated, and is associated with someone who has been rejected, ostracized or regarded as an outcast.

 We advocate for the term “people affected by leprosy” to be used instead.
 The term “leprosy patients” is also acceptable for people who are currently in treatment.